xma711/notebook/machine_learning/sample_complexity/README.md

 Note that "algorithm" in this case can be as general as "empirical risk minimization".
-(other examples of "algos" include structural risk minimization (SRM) and regularized loss minimization (RLM) ) we don't really have to care about how exactly this ERM is performed, and we only have to know that ERM will be performed and the hypothesis with the minmium risk will be selected.
+(other examples of "algos" include structural risk minimization (SRM) and regularized loss minimization (RLM) ) we don't really have to care about how exactly this ERM is performed, and we only have to know that ERM will be performed and the hypothesis with the minimum risk will be selected.

 The whole point of sample complexity is not to calculate a sample size in order to get a hypothesis that results in a very small risk (error) for population.
-The correct thinking should be, given a hypothesis class, what is the sample size with which we can find a hypothesis whose pupulation risk is not too larger than the population risk of the best possible hypothesis from this hypothesis class.
+The correct thinking should be, given a hypothesis class, what is the sample size with which we can find a hypothesis whose population risk is not too larger than the population risk of the best possible hypothesis from this hypothesis class.

 This implies that when sample complexity is low, it does not mean we can find a good solution when sample size is large.
 It only means that we are able to find a solution that is not too bad compared to the best solution in this hypothesis class.
-If the best solution in the hypothesis class is already very bad, then no matter how easily achivable the sample complexity is, we can't get a globally good solution.
+If the best solution in the hypothesis class is already very bad, then no matter how easily achievable the sample complexity is, we can't get a globally good solution.

 Also, what exactly is the meaning of risk?
 (reference: textbook chapter 2)